Gezi Park protests: Timeline

 Clashes continue throughout the day.
 Republican People's Party leader Kemal Kılıçdaroğlu announce that they will move their planned rally to Taksim Square instead of Kadıköy.
 Prime minister Recep Tayyip Erdoğan says he has approved that decision.
 Around 15:45 police forces retreat from Taksim Square.
 Thousands of protesters gather at Gezi Park and Taksim Square.

 Protester Ethem Sarısülük gets shot in the head by a riot policeman during the protests at Ankara Kizilay Square.
 He dies 14 days later due to his injuries.

 PM Recep Tayyip Erdoğan describes the protesters as "a few looters" in a televised interview.
 He also criticises social media, calling Twitter a "menace" and an "extreme version of lying".

 At night, police forces try to disperse protesters gathered at Beşiktaş district.
 Clashes between police and protesters continue until next morning.
 Beşiktaş football team supporter group Çarşı members hijack a bulldozer and chase police vehicles.

 Front side of AKM (Atatürk Cultural Center) building at Taksim Square gets covered with banners.

 In Ankara, police tries to disperse thousands of protesters who are attempting to march on the prime minister's office there.

 PM Recep Tayyip Erdoğan speaks to reporters at the airport before leaving for a three-day trip to North Africa.
 He threatens the protesters saying "We are barely holding the 50 percent (that voted for us) at home."

 Turkey's deputy prime minister Bulent Arinc offers an apology to protesters.

 22-year Abdullah Cömert dies after being hit in the head by tear gas canister during the protests at Hatay.

-PM Recep Tayyip Erdoğan speaks to his supporters outside of İstanbul Atatürk Airport on his return from a four-day trip to North Africa.
+PM Recep Tayyip Erdoğan speaks to his supporters outside of Istanbul Atatürk Airport on his return from a four-day trip to North Africa.
 Erdoğan blames "interest rate lobbies" claiming they are behind Gezi protests.
 His supporters chant "Give us the way, we will crush Taksim Square".